 All undergraduate courses except PSY 101 and PSY 111 offered by this department are cross-listed as CSP and PSY.
 Some courses in the department of Brain and Cognitive Sciences are also cross-listed as BCS and PSY.
 Click on the following links learn more about them.

 Interested in taking courses during the Summer?
 Be sure to visit our informative page detailing our current roster of Summer courses!

 - Special Courses, Including Honors Courses

 - Research Methodology And Laboratory or Practicum Courses

 - Seminar Courses

 An Introduction to Psychology course is a prerequisite for declaring the major and a requirement in the minors in psychology.
-It may be waived for students who receive a score of 3 or higher on the Advanced Placement psychology examination.
-A score of 4 or 5 on that examination will earn college credit for PSY 101.
-College courses taken in high school do not always satisfy the requirement.
-Students should see an adviser with questions.
+A score of 4 or 5 on that examination will result in 4.0 semester hours of credit and waiving the requirement for PSY 101.
+To earn transfer credit, an introductory course must be taught as a college by regular college faculty.
 There is also a placement examination offered through the College Center for Academic Support.
 Any PSY 101 prerequisites or requirement is waived upon passing this exam.

 Students taking psychology courses as part of a Psychology degree should register for those courses under PSY rather than CSP or BCS.

 PSY 101.
 Introduction to Psychology is a balanced and integrated survey of psychology with coverage of both social and natural science domains.
 Sections of PSY 101 vary, but most consist of lectures, readings, discussions, and demonstrations.
 One Fall section is limited to Freshmen only.
 (Fall and Spring)